emon5369/blogSite/README.md

 ### Step 4: Setup File Storage

 1. Go to the **Storage** section.
-2. Create a new bucket for file uploads (`images`).
+2. Create a new bucket for file uploads named `images`.
 3. Ensure that authenticated users have permission to upload and delete files.

 ### Step 5: Install the Appwrite SDK

-Run the following command to install the Appwrite JavaScript SDK:

 ```bash
 npm install appwrite